Implantable cardioverter defibrillator (ICD)

 Percutaneous coronary intervention (PCI, also referred to as angioplasty)

 Heart failure can develop when blockages in the coronary arteries restrict the blood supply to the heart muscle.
-Removing these blockages can improve overall heart function, which may improve or resolve heart failure symptoms.
-PCI, often called angioplasty, is one type of procedure to reopen blocked blood vessels.
+Removing these blockages can improve overall heart function, which can improve or resolve heart failure symptoms.
+PCI, often called angioplasty, is one procedure to reopen blocked blood vessels.

-A stent may be placed during the procedure to keep the blood vessel open.
+A stent can be placed during the procedure to keep the blood vessel open.

 Although there’s a slight risk of damage to the artery during PCI, this procedure usually improves the patient’s condition.